-The psychological and emotional benefits of doing poses and vinyasas that provide both comfort discomfort are lessons we can take with us off the mat; recognising and enjoying things that give us pleasure as well as being able to handle and address situations that trigger stress.
+Beyond the body, the psychological and emotional benefits of doing poses and flows that provide both comfort & discomfort are lessons we can take with us off the mat:

 Vata Dosha Vinyasa©: quiets the mind, grounding, focussing, cantering, heating and calming, anchors space and air.

 Pitta Dosha Vinyasa©: cooling and calming, cultivates patience and surrender, inward focussing, nurturing, soothes fire and water.